lmansoo/Grey-matter-reshaping-of-language-related-regions-depends-on-tumor-lateralization-/README.md

 Original codes were created by Sandra Gisbert-Muñonz and Ileana Quiñones and can be found here: (https://github.com/iquinones1959/VBM_PresurgicalAnalysis).
 Codes published in this repository were adapted by Lucía Manso-Ortega & Laura de Frutos-Sagastuy for the study "Grey matter reshaping of language related regions depends on tumor lateralization".

+# Citation
+If you use this code, please cite as

 # Frequently asked questions